Home, where I write in north Idaho

 - Lisa Cron, in Wired for Story

 When you're in Sister Pancratia's fourth grade, writing a book report in iambic pentameter is, well, expected.
 It's also a heck of a way to fall in love with the craft of writing!
-The first three novels and twenty or so short stories came in my twenties -- and they stayed there, thank God!
-But I was hooked, even though raising a family and building my practice as a psychologist and teacher took most of my time.
+My first three novels (no relation to the Monastery Valley Series) and twenty or so short stories came in my twenties -- and they stayed there, thank God, locked in the proverbial drawer, never to emerge!
+But I was hooked, even though raising a family and building my psychology practice and teaching grad students took most of my time.
 Still, when I got a chance, I'd try again, decide that what I'd written was fabulous, re-read it a week later, get sick, and hide it away.
+In the same drawer.

 Till life slowed down enough and we moved out West . . .
-I got serious five years ago, wrote maybe thirty shorts, and one day wrote one that, a week later, I still liked.
+I got serious in 2009, wrote maybe thirty shorts, and one day wrote one that, a week later, I still liked.
+A new experience!
 A month later, I still liked it!
-But it was too big, too many things going on.
+But it was too big, with too many things going on.
 It needed to be a novel.
 The seed of Climbing the Coliseum was sown, and I decided I was now a writer.
-Don't tell Sister Pancratia.
+(Don't tell Sister Pancratia.)

 Climbing was named a Finalist in the 2014 Forward Reviews' Book of the Year competition, and in 2017, it won "Distinguished Favorite" in the New York City Big Book competition.

 My second novel, Nobody's Safe Here, the second book in the "Monastery Valley" Series (Climbing was Book One), won two "Distinguished Favorites" awards: the first in the Independent Press Awards and the second in the New York City Big Book Award competitions.